 The Public Safety Department members are all trained basic first aid responders and participate in annual training.
 Before treating anyone for an injury, please contact Public Safety at 781.239.5555.
-They have direct contact to the Needham Ambulance and area hospital and will coordinate the appropriate transport for the injury.
+They have direct contact to the Needham Ambulance and area hospital and will coordinate the appropriate evaluations and transportation if needed.